 Once the ignored outback of the healthcare industry, shunned by many hospital executives as a career path for lesser leaders who could not cut it in the the demanding world of medical center management, long-term care is emerging not only as a rewarding and challenging career, but as a place where major transformation will occur.

-Now that I have set the table of an important industry trend, I want to share with you a fascinating and uplifting YouTube video illustrating how long-term care teams are using amazing technology to enhance the lives of some people suffering from dementia — an affliction that has been described by family members as the long, slow, and painful goodbye.
+Now that I have set the table of an important industry trend, I want to share with you a fascinating and uplifting YouTube video illustrating how long-term care teams (like in a memory care community) are using amazing technology to enhance the lives of some people suffering from dementia – an affliction that has been described by family members as the long, slow, and painful goodbye.

 The amazing technology that is making a difference?
 Apple’s iPod and headphones.